The Go project welcomes all contributors.

 - Step 2: Configure authentication credentials for the Go Git repository.
-Visit go.googlesource.com, click on the gear icon (top right), then on "Obtain password", and follow the instructions.
+Visit go.googlesource.com, click "Generate Password" in the page's top right menu bar, and follow the instructions.

 - Step 3: Register for Gerrit, the code review tool used by the Go team, by visiting this page.
 The CLA and the registration need to be done only once for your account.

 If you prefer, there is an automated tool that walks through these steps.
 Just run:

 $ go get -u golang.org/x/tools/cmd/go-contrib-init $ cd /code/to/edit $ go-contrib-init

 The rest of this chapter elaborates on these instructions.
 If you have completed the steps above (either manually or through the tool), jump to Before contributing code.

 A contribution to Go is made through a Google account with a specific e-mail address.
 Make sure to use the same account throughout the process and for all your subsequent contributions.
 You may need to decide whether to use a personal address or a corporate address.
 The choice will depend on who will own the copyright for the code that you will be writing and submitting.
 You might want to discuss this topic with your employer before deciding which account to use.